Login with your member password below to see your content

 Subscribe today on http://www.miomyitaly.com/subscribe.html

-For me the real pleasure of being here is the simplest pleasure of all.
-It is the joy to be felt wandering around the cobbled lanes, watching the locals go about their business, and savoring the remarkable atmosphere.
+For me, the real pleasure of being here is the simplest pleasure of all.
+It is a joy to be felt wandering around the cobbled lanes, watching the locals go about their business, and savoring the remarkable atmosphere.

 Have energy to spare?
 Then walk up the steps heading from the famous old fountain; these lead you up to the oldest part of the town.
 You'll get some stunning views across the rooftops of the town and across the rolling hills beyond.